hongyiou/hongyiou/README.md

 - 👋 Hi, I’m @hongyiou
-- 👀 I’m interested in Maths and Phhysics.
+- 👀 I’m interested in Maths and Physics.
 Prime number and dark matter especially.
 - 🌱 I’m currently learning Calculus B, Differential Equations.
 - 💞️ I’m looking to collaborate on The data science club project.
 - 📫 How to reach me email me: